 Competitive Start Fund for Female Entrepreneurs

 The Competitive Start Fund (CSF) aims to support early stage start-ups.
-A competition, specifically for Female Entrepreneurs or female-led start-ups, will open on Tuesday 1st March 2016 and will close on Tuesday 22nd March 2016 at 3pm.
+A competition, specifically for Female Entrepreneurs or female-led start-ups, active in the Manufacturing & Internationally Traded Services sectors including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products will open on Wednesday 9th November 2016 and will close on Wednesday 23rd November 2016 at 3pm.

 All applications to the fund must be made via the Enterprise Ireland Online Application System.
 Late applications will not be accepted.